arduino/docs-content/content/hardware/06.nicla/boards/nicla-vision/datasheet/datasheet.md

 ### 6-Axis IMU
 It is possible to obtain 3D gyroscope and 3D accelerometer data from the LSM6DSOX 6-axis IMU (U3).
 In addition to providing such data, it is also possible to do machine learning on the IMU for gesture detection, offloading computation load from the main processor.

-### Wi-Fi/Bluetooth Connectivity
+### Wi-Fi/Bluetooth® Connectivity
-The Murata® LBEE5KL1DX-883 wireless module (U9) simultaneously provides Wi-Fi and Bluetooth connectivity in an ultra small package based on the Cypress CYW4343W.
-The IEEE802.11 b/g/n Wi-Fi interface can be operated as an access point (AP), station (STA) or as a dual mode simultaneous AP/STA and supports a maximum transfer rate of 65 Mbps.
-Bluetooth interface supports Bluetooth Classic and BLE.
-An integrated antenna circuitry switch allows a single external antenna (J6) to be shared between Wi-Fi and Bluetooth.
+The Murata® LBEE5KL1DX-883 wireless module (U9) simultaneously provides Wi-Fi and Bluetooth® connectivity in an ultra small package based on the Cypress CYW4343W.
+The IEEE802.11 b/g/n Wi-Fi® interface can be operated as an access point (AP), station (STA) or as a dual mode simultaneous AP/STA and supports a maximum transfer rate of 65 Mbps.
+Bluetooth® interface supports Bluetooth Classic and BLE.
+An integrated antenna circuitry switch allows a single external antenna (J6) to be shared between Wi-Fi and Bluetooth®.

 ### Crypto Capabilities
 The Arduino® Nicla Vision enables IC level edge-to-cloud security capability through the NXP SE050C2 Crypto chip (U8).
 This provides Common Criteria EAL 6+ security certification up to OS level, as well as RSA/ECC cryptographic algorithm support and credential storage.